 Sometimes, it’s obvious when additional support is needed.
-While individual recommendations are made on a case by case basis, each person has the right to make their own choices.
-Suggesting a client do some individual work or attend a 12 step program sometimes makes the client feel criticized, like “something is wrong with them” despite the therapist’s efforts to explain in compassionate terms.
+While individual recommendations are made on a case by case basis, each person has the right to make their own choice.
+Suggesting a client do some individual work or attend a 12 step program can cause the client to feel criticized, like “something is wrong with them” despite the therapist’s efforts to explain in compassionate terms.

-Of course, therapists aren’t always right but dismissing feedback quickly is often a missed opportunity for growth.
-Clients are encouraged to share any disagreements and ask for clarification.
+Of course, therapists aren’t always right but dismissing their feedback is often a missed opportunity for growth.
+Clients are encouraged to share their disagreements and ask for clarification.

 Sometimes, it’s a question of timing.
 There are times when people aren’t ready to hear the truth because it hurts.
 There have definitely been moments in my own life when I wasn’t ready to hear something only to find that when I heard the message again years later, I had a more willing attitude.
 Can you relate?

 Assessment for medications ( mental illness or severe depression )